 Each year however you’ll need to withdraw a minimum amount.
 This figure is calculated based on your age and will be a percentage of your account balance.
 The table below shows you just how much.

-With a transition to retirement pension you can usually only withdraw periodic payments from your super savings.
-However, you can do so while working full time, part time or casually once you’ve reached your preservation age.
+With a transition to a retirement pension, you can usually only withdraw periodic payments from your super savings.
+However, you can do so while working full-time, part-time or casually once you’ve reached your preservation age.

 If you are reducing your work hours this can make up for a reduction in wages.